Josh Rojas Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (5.74).
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.75).

+- Athletics pitchers combine to allow 182 total home runs at a clip of 1.4 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.